 I am not putting all of the blame on the workmen for this.
 Many levels of management would have been involved in giving the orders.
 In the late 1980’s I worked for a London Council and saw how, when inefficiency, waste and poor decision making is endemic in an organisation, those carrying out the work realise that questioning orders, even those that defy all logic, does not lead to thanks but tends to make you unpopular.
 I had hoped things had changed, this car park debacle makes me wonder.

 I hope no one thinks I’m being too critical, after all, it’s easy to make mistakes, and I’m sure it won’t cost MDC too many thousands of pounds to put it all right again.
 Perhaps we could have a whip round and buy them a tape measure.
 Not sure what we can do about the lack of common sense though, as far as I’m aware you can’t buy it from a shop, and if you can I don’t imagine many Glastonbury shops would stock it.

-All photos and text copyright Vicki Steward, if you are a journalist reading this I’m sure
+All photos and text copyright Vicki Steward.

 Enjoy this post?
 You can now join We Are Normal For Glastonbury, for exclusive content, a personalized membership certificate, discounts from Glastonbury businesses, a members’ forum and blog page where you can post your own writing and photos.
 You’ll also be supporting me to carry on writing about and photographing Glastonbury Town and its wonderful creative community.
 Membership is only £20 a year.
 Click here to find out more: We Are Normal For Glastonbury.